nowraiz/razor/benchmarks/core-utilities/xpdf/README.md

 	- `python run_razor.py extend_debloat`

 6. Retry step 3 to step 5 and you would notice no segmentation faults happen for all test cases.

+**Problems**

+The test cases in test directory are much more complicated than the training test case, therefore the debloated binary should not pass all the test cases without a segfault, but it does.